theCrius/ut4hub/README.md

 Docker image for a stock install of a UT4 hub

 # Build
-`docker build -t ut4hub .`
+Clone this repo with `git clone https://github.com/theCrius/ut4hub.git`, then run `chmod +x rebuild.sh` to grant permission to run to the script.
+Te build/rebuild simply run `./rebuild.sh`

 # Configuration

 ## Directories
 Create a directory to hold some necessary files to launch the hub:

-- `/home/docker/ut4hub/config`
+- `mkdir /home/$USER/ut4hub/config`
-- `/home/docker/ut4hub/paks`
+- `mkdir /home/$USER/ut4hub/paks`
-- `/home/docker/ut4hub/rules`
+- `mkdir /home/$USER/ut4hub/rules`

-These folders can be anywhere and named anything, as long as they map to `/config`, `/paks`, and `/rules` in the volumes section of the docker-compose.yml file
+These folders *can be anywhere and named anything*, as long as they map to `/config`, `/paks`, and `/rules` in the volumes section of the docker-compose.yml file

 ### /config
 This directory should contain a file named `redirect.ini`.
 The file should contain `RedirectReferences` for whatever redirect server you're using.
 Example: